Short ESG staff biographies

 Dr. Gabrielle Stoy did her undergraduate degree at Manchester University in the UK and her graduate studies at Oxford University, where she earned her doctorate.
 She worked in the Mathematics Department at Oxford University as a faculty member, and at Lady Margaret Hall (one of Oxford University's colleges), for many years before relocating to Boston with her husband, who also works in the area.
 Her mathematical interests and specialism are in Group Theory, and she has co-authored a book on Groups and Geometry.
 Her principal role in Oxford was as a tenured faculty member in the Department of Mathematics, but during the years she held many administrative positions in conjunction with this, in both the University and the College.
 For five years she was her college's Academic Co-ordinator for its "Junior Year Abroad" Visiting Students' Programme.
 Since coming to ESG she has enjoyed being able to concentrate on her main interest and enthusiasm: teaching Mathematics.
 In her spare time she enjoys swimming, music and reading.

-Graham Ramsay has worked as Program Coordinator for ESG since 2002.
+Graham Ramsay has worked at ESG since 2002, and became Associate Director in 2014.
+In addition to his administrative life at ESG, he is in charge of introducing video communications components into the core GIR teaching and learning experience at ESG.
 He did his undergraduate studies at Boston University in music composition, and has studied in music programs at the Boston University Tanglewood Institute and at the Fountainebleau School in France.
-In his life outside of MIT, he works as professional photographer, videographer, and musician.
+In his life outside of MIT, he has worked as professional photographer, videographer, and musician.
 As photographer, his work has appeared in national and international publications including the Atlantic Monthly, Time Magazine, and Figaro Magazine (France).
 As a musician, he is a regularly commissioned composer whose works are performed regularly in the US and abroad.
-His CD “The Sacred Voice,” a compilation of many of his choral works, was released by Albany Records in 2011.
-He has been teaching classes as instructor photography since 1990 at the MIT Student Art Association, and has developed and taught numerous humanities-based seminars through the Experimental Study Group since 2003.
+His works have been released on two recordings by Albany Records.
+He taught classes in photography from 1990-2012 at the MIT Student Art Association, and has developed and taught numerous humanities-based seminars through the Experimental Study Group since 2003.
 Based on one such seminar, he co-authored the book “A Creative Guide to Exploring Your Life” with Dr. Holly Sweet, published by Jessica Kingsley in 2009.

 Holly Sweet Ph.D. is the Associate Director of ESG and a lecturer at MIT.
-This current year she taught a seminar on “The Art and Science of Happiness.”
 In the past she has taught seminars on “The Psychology of Emerging Adulthood” “Psychology Looks at the First Year at MIT” and “Sex Roles in Relationships.”
 She co-taught a seminar on “Composing Your Life” with fellow staff member Graham Ramsay and together they wrote A Guide to Exploring Your Life: Self-reflection Using Photography, Art and Writing” which was based on this seminar.
 Holly is also a licensed psychologist with a part-time private practice and has just published a book on women counseling men (Gender in the Therapy Hour).
-She graduated from the University of Sussex in England back in the 70s so know what it is like to be an international student.
+She graduated from the University of Sussex in England back in the 70s so knows what it is like to be an international student.
 She loves to ski, hike, bike and play tennis and enjoys organizing weekend outings with students.